franciscoengenheiro/concurrent-problem-sets/README.md

 In order to prevent this,
 a try-catch block was used to catch the `CancellationException` and **close the socket channel** if the operation wasn't completed when the coroutine was canceled.
-The `acceptSuspend` function has the same behavior, even though it doesn't receive any resource as an argument,
+The `acceptSuspend` function has the same behavior, even though it doesn't receive any resource as an argument, it was deemed necessary to close the socket channel in response of `accept coroutine` being canceled.

 ## Demonstration